CodeScop/Oge-Mai-Field-Guide/mamamonsters.md

-LAST UPDATED 1 APR 2020
+LAST UPDATED 26 JUN 2020

 Again, I'm not including Hunt monsters here.
 And again, numbers assume a certain amount of Luck.
 Some of these numbers were obtained only after a Luck of 20 (there are some monsters I skipped on the first playthrough).
 However, I believe these numbers are accurate enough to be helpful with a Luck of 4 or more, based on the differences for monsters played with multiple Luck levels.